 iv) It doesn’t make a good impression if you’re jobless and you talk about taking an exam in the UK to work in the UK.

-In light of the above, it is best if you don’t spend your salary at all.
+In light of the above, it is best if you do not spend your salary at all.
 However, it is again completely understandable if you have to spend your salary.
-As long as you can manage to have 3,000 GBP in your account (through legal means, with documentary evidence) or some one else is sponsoring you with that amount, you will be okay.
+As long as you can manage to have £3,000 in your account (through legal means, with documentary evidence) or someone else is sponsoring you with that amount, you will be okay.

 That is it.
 Nothing complicated.
-And I don’t think it’s difficult.
+And I do not think it is difficult.
 Apart from this, focus on your IELTS and PLAB 1.
 When you do get done with PLAB 1, go through my posts from Guidance for PLAB 2 Visa.